 - Testing and validation

 - Software update failure troubleshooting

-OEMs must consider whether they have access to the right expertise required to build in-house OTA software that is sustainable.
-Such teams must possess the right mix of skill sets not only to develop and integrate the software, but also to navigate unexpected bugs while addressing long term support, enhancements and maintenance.
+OEMs must consider whether they have internal access to the expertise required to build a solution in-house.
+The assembled team must possess the industry specific functional and technical skill sets not only to develop and integrate the software, but also to keep pace with ongoing development, maintenance, support and enhancements over the long run.